dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 You should install the `@dojo/cli` command globally.
 Refer to the [Dojo 2 local installation](../000_local_installation/) article for more information.

 You also need to be familiar with TypeScript as Dojo 2 uses it extensively.
-For more information, refer to the [TypeScript and Dojo 2](../../docs/fundamentals/typescript_and_dojo_2/) article.

 {% section %}